eriqande/mega-non-model-wgs-snakeflow/README.md

 The workflow operates a lot on individual chromosomes to allow parallelization, so this is critical information.

+However, in some cases, your genome might be in a lot of small scaffolds, and you have no true chromosomes.
+Or, you might have a bunch of scaffolds with stupid characters in their names like a `|` that will break most shell scripts.
+In such cases, you can put everything into the scaffold_groups file and leave the chromosome.tsv file as just the TAB-separated columns names. (see `.test/config/empty-chromosomes.tsv` as an example).

 ### `scaffold_groups.tsv`

 The user must make this file that tells snakemake which collections of